practicalli/neovim/docs/install/clojure.md

 ## Leinigen

-The large majority of existing Clojure projects have used Leiningen build automation tool (although there is a growing number of new projects using Clojure CLI as well or instead of Leiningen)
+Many existing Clojure projects have used Leiningen build automation tool (although there is a growing number of new projects using Clojure CLI as well or instead of Leiningen)

-Follow the install instructions at [Leiningen.org](https://leiningen.org/){target=_blank}
+Follow the install instructions at [Leiningen.org](https://leiningen.org/){target=_blank} if required.